izzyharker/quack/README.md

 ```
 `Class.qk` is the other

 A number of tests are given in the directory `tests/`.
 Bad test files follow the naming convention `bad_xxxx.qk`, and demonstrate a program error that the quack compiler will catch.
-The specific compiler error might seem a bit weird but the point it that it won't work.
 This can be tested with either `compile` or `quack[c]`, since the error is in the compilation step.
-The test files are all named for the feature that they demonstrate.
+In general, the name of the test file describes the feature that it demonstrates success or error catching on.

 It is possible that you will need to re-compile the tiny vm.
 This can be done by running the following commands, in-order.
 ```